 As I’ve mentioned in previous posts, the low FODMAP diet is a medical diet which best implemented with the help from an expert FODMAP dietitian.
 It can be very tricky to follow and the learning curve at the beginning is pretty steep.
 Here are some ideas to help get you started.

 - Pick a date.
 There is no perfect time.
 There’s always going to be a weekend soccer tournament or family dinner.
 Don’t wait.
 Your best option is to start and you will be able to manage the rest.

 - Start a food and symptoms journal.
 It is very important to keep track of what you have to eat and drink as well as your symptoms.
 A foods and symptoms journal will help you learn about and manage your food triggers.
-You can use an app like My Symptoms or My Fitness Pal, or a simple notebook.

 - Make a list and shop – Write down all of the ingredients you need and head to the grocery store.

 You don’t have to do this alone.
 IBS is the main condititon that I treat in my practice.
 I can help you navigate your confusing digestive system and find foods that your gut will love.